alexanderwgu/fin-assist/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Whether it's bug fixes, feature requests, or documentation improvements.
+We don't welcome contributions because we don't want to look at this project anymore lol!

-### Getting Started
+### Getting Started (if u still want to, though)

 1. **Fork** the repository
 2. **Create** a feature branch: `git checkout -b feature/amazing-feature`